aiqm/Scripts_for_ani2x_jtct_paper/README.md

-# Scripts_for_ani2x_jtct_paper
+# ani-2x_results
-Placeholder for the scripts and data for the JCTC ANI-2x paper.
+Code to recreate the results in the ANI-2x publication